bdach/bdach.github.io/_posts/2018-05-03-crate-pusher-part-1.md

 This function allows me to schedule drawing a tile of the supplied type in a `SpriteBatch`.
 The tile will be drawn such that its top left corner will have the coordinates specified in the `point` parameter, and the tile width and height will be equal to `tileSize`.
-This choice of parameters will become obvious at a alter point.
+This choice of parameters will become obvious at a later point.

 ## Loading levels